melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 New year and Christmas is a fun time when the whole family gets together by dinner table and have some good time.

-Let me introduce some fun and young member of a Raku family called SparrowCI - super flexible and fun to use CI service.
+Let me introduce some fun and young member of a Raku family - a guy named SparrowCI - super flexible and fun to use CI service.

-To visit SparrowCI - got https://ci.sparrowhub.io web site and get a login using your GitHub credentials:
+To find SparrowCI lad - go to https://ci.sparrowhub.io web site and get a login using your GitHub credentials:

 ![login](https://raw.githubusercontent.com/melezhik/advent/master/images/sparrowci/login.jpeg)